multimodalAI/multimodal-ai-hugo-group/content/multimodalai25/about.md

 Hosted by the UK Open Multimodal AI Network (UKOMAIN)—a £1.8 million EPSRC Network Plus project—the event features keynote presentations from leading experts, community pitches, talks and posters, engaging panel discussions, a photo competition, and valuable funding and policy briefings.
 Prizes will recognise outstanding pitches, talks, posters, and photos.
 Additionally, we offer travel bursaries and volunteering opportunities to support participants.

 Join this interdisciplinary gathering to connect, collaborate, and drive forward multimodal AI research and development.
-For further details follow us at https://www.linkedin.com/company/ukomain.
+For further details, follow us at https://www.linkedin.com/company/ukomain.